 You’re not alone.
 No data set is 100% accurate, including the US Census.
 Self-reporting always has limitations because even with the best of intentions, people sometimes remember and report on things differently.
-There’s also the small few who want to “mess the data up” and provide intentionally inaccurate responses.
-Often these respondents can be identified and removed from the data set, and these factors are what account for the margin of error, that +/- 5 points above or below the average.

-Some ways to know that the RACYS is on point is to compare the data to other similar survey data, especially over time.
+Some ways to know that the RAC Youth Survey is on point is to compare the data to other similar survey data, especially over time.
 For example, the Healthy Kids Colorado Survey examines some of the same questions with a similar population, and has years and years of data.
 When we compare the responses, we see very similar trends.
 This is called triangulation, using multiple data sources to confirm the validity of data.5 Since we see similarities in both data sets, and consistency over time, we can have more confidence that both are valid and accurate.

 If you have more questions, we’d love to continue the conversation with you - please reach out to us on Facebook.